The National Lottery Results: Stand-in presenters

-Current shows
+Show formats

 Saturday night draws

 From 1998 to 2016, the Saturday night draws were usually presented as part of a game show that was shown to be associated with the lottery branding.
 Most of the game shows were partially pre-recorded and live in the case with Winning Lines and Jet Set where the first two rounds were pre-recorded but the final round was broadcast live, with the game show host also presenting the lottery draws, though since 18 May 2002, there would also be a draw presenter.
 Since 23 September 2006, the live lottery draws included as a separate segment with a different presenter.
 The draws on Saturday night consisted of "Thunderball" followed by "Lotto" a few minutes later, though in the past "Lotto Extra" and its replacement "Dream Number" would also be shown too; both now retired draws.
 Since 2014, "Lotto Raffle" is no longer featured during the draws.
 These gameshows usually aired at about 8.00pm, meaning the draw was a lot earlier than when there is no gameshows, when the draw was around 10.00pm.
 A new gameshow has been released every year, except 2010, 2012, and 2016.

 Gaby Roslin hosted the final live draw on 31 December 2016, with Alan Dedicoat joining her in vision to close the show.
 From 7 January 2017, with the move to the BBC iPlayer, the programme featured no presenter with Dedicoat continuing to announce the draws using pre-recorded commentary.
 This lasted until April 2017.